 The mode of transmission has not been confirmed.
 BPV-1 has recently been detected in several common fly species (eg, house fly and stable fly), and because there is an apparent predilection for sarcoid development at wound sites, it has been proposed that flies may act as vectors as they move between wound sites on different horses.
 Alternatively, BPV infection may be transmitted via stable management practices, such as the sharing of contaminated tack, or be passed into existing wounds from contaminated pasture.

-There is no universally effective therapy for sarcoids, and many tumors recur.
-Pedunculated sarcoids with a discernable neck are ideally suited to ligation with rubber bands or elasticized suture material, usually in combination with a topical preparation once the tumor is detached.
-Other commonly employed treatments include cryotherapy, surgical or laser excision, and local immune modulation (Bacillus Calmotte-Guérin therapy).
-Radiotherapy, most commonly involving 192Ir implants, is a highly effective treatment for tumors less amenable to traditional therapy (eg, those on the limbs or around the eye).
-However, 192Ir implants are expensive and not widely available.
-Sarcoids frequently recur if treated by surgical excision, which may be due to activation of latent BPV in apparently normal tissue surrounding the lesion.
-Larger tumors may require a combination of therapies (eg, surgical debulking followed by topical chemotherapy).
+There is a wide range of therapies for sarcoids, and many tumors recur.
+Pedunculated sarcoids with a discernible neck are ideally suited to ligation with rubber bands or elasticized suture material, usually in combination with a topical preparation once the tumor is detached.
+Other commonly used treatments include cryotherapy, surgical or laser excision, and local immune modulation (Bacillus Calmette-Guérin [BCG] therapy).
+Surgical excision with margins of at least 0.5–1 cm is recommended.
+Preplaced sutures or releasing incisions are often needed for primary closure.
+Local radiotherapy (interstitial brachytherapy), using permanently implanted radon-222 or gold-198 seeds or removable needles of radium-226, cobalt-60 or, more often, iridium-192 (192Ir) implants, is a highly effective treatment for tumors less amenable to traditional therapy (eg, those on the limbs or around the eye).
+However, 192Ir implants and other radioisotopes are expensive and not widely available but may be the best option for recurrent aggressive lesions.
+Sarcoids have a 15%–82% recurrence rate if treated by surgical excision alone.
+Excised sarcoids often regrow more aggressively within 6 mo, which may be due to activation of latent BPV in apparently normal tissue surrounding the lesion.
+Larger tumors may require a combination of therapies (eg, surgical debulking or CO2 laser vaporization followed by topical or intracavitary chemotherapy or local electrochemotherapy).

-Recently, several promising new treatments have become available, or are in the final stages of clinical trials.
-These include the use of intra-tumoral cisplatin beads/emulsion and application of topical imiquimod.
-There have also been reports of successful application of acyclovir creams for sole use in the treatment of flat, occult sarcoids or applied to the wound bed of larger tumors removed by surgical excision.
-Acyclovir's method of action is unknown, but it is relatively inexpensive and has a wide safety margin.
+Several promising treatments now available or in the final stages of clinical trials include the use of intra-tumoral bioabsorbable cisplatin beads/emulsion (9% recurrence rate), the application of topical imiquimod every other day for 32 wk or until resolution (60%), autologous implantation, and topical acyclovir creams for treatment of flat, occult sarcoids (68% response rate) or applied to the wound bed of larger tumors removed by surgical excision.
+Acyclovir is relatively inexpensive and has a wide safety margin, but its method of action is unknown.
+Other products used to treat sarcoids are topical ointments that contain heavy metals, thiouracils, and 5-fluorouracil; an escharotic salve containing bloodroot powder extract and zinc chloride; and an IV immunostimulant of nonviable Propionibacterium acnes and BCG.
 The development of preventive and/or therapeutic vaccines may form a significant part of disease control strategies in the future, but trials so far have shown limited success.

-A new therapeutic approach using small interfering RNA molecules to target viral gene expression is currently being investigated.
-This technique has been shown to selectively destroy BPV-1-infected equine skin cells in vitro.
+A novel therapeutic approach using small interfering RNA molecules to target viral gene expression is being investigated.
+This technique has been shown to selectively destroy BPV-1–infected equine skin cells in vitro.